rkaunismaa/NLP4HTML/README.md

 npm install express ejs

 No way would I be this far in my efforts without chatgpt! ....If I had stuck to 'reading the manuals' ... damn!

+## Thursday, August 3, 2023

+Continuing to work through the match user grid.
+I asked ChatGPT how to change the user.id field in the grid into a hyperlink, which will open a popup window with the images for that user ... it provided a very detailed response.
+Damn, this work has become so easy to do! ...

+Whelp, this has proven to be harder than I thought.
+The window pops up, with the correct number of images we want to show, but the images are not showing.

+3:16pm ... ok ... still struggling with this. damn ...